[ Updated Nov 7, 2023 ]

-By now, we hope you have become familiar with Data Studio, still in Beta but available to anyone with a Google account.
-In an earlier post on our blog, you learned how to use Supermetrics for Google Sheets with Data Studio to use data outside of Google, specifically Facebook.
-In this post, I to show you an advanced feature of Data Studio – using calculated metrics – and provide another example of reporting with a non-Google data source, this time including Twitter data.
+By now, we hope you have become familiar with Google Data Studio.
+In this post, I’ll show you an advanced feature of Data Studio – using calculated metrics – and provide another example of reporting with a non-Google data source, this time including Twitter data.

 Initially, the free version of Data Studio had a five-report limit per account compared to the number of reports allowed on the enterprise version.
 In February, Google removed that limit to allow unlimited reporting in the free version so you do not have to re-use reporting slots.

 The easiest way to get started with Data Studio is to visit the Google Data Studio Gallery and use an existing report template.
 This way you can drill into the different features in the report to learn how they were created.
 And once you make a copy and add it to your account, you are able to make edits.
 The two screenshots below are from the Google Data Studio Gallery.

 Also, you can take a look at the reports other companies create to get some design inspiration.

 To create a new report, log into Data Studio with a Google account.
 You can see the connectors available in the below screen, such as Google Analytics and applicable demo accounts, such as the Google Merchandise Store.
 Later I will show you how to use Google Sheets to pull in data from Twitter.

 Once you are familiar with some of the reports from the gallery, you are ready to start creating reports for data driven decisions in your organization.
 When you talk to your team about the type of data you want, draw it out first.
 It can be a simple sketch with pen and paper.